Planning your ERP deployment

 2. On-premise ERP systems

 On-premise is how most companies historically deployed their ERP systems.
-In this deployment model, ERP software is installed in your data center at the locations of your choice.
+In this deployment model, ERP software is installed in your data centre at the locations of your choice.
 The installation and maintenance of the hardware and software is your staff’s responsibility.

 Today businesses are embracing the cloud for its flexibility, ability to scale, and ease of innovation.
-Though still, for some companies, especially those in highly controlled industries, on-premise is a preferable approach due to legal, regulatory, or organizational constraints.
+Though still, for some companies, especially those in highly controlled industries, on-premise is a preferable approach due to legal, regulatory, or organisational constraints.

 Elements of a cloud and on-prem ERP deployment can be combined to create a hybrid cloud, which provides the flexibility to choose the optimal deployment for each application.
 Hybrid cloud ERP can be used as a stepping stone to the cloud, or to satisfy industry regulatory issues and special security requirements that may dictate the need for on-prem applications in certain situations.
 There may also be other restrictions or preferences that make on-prem desirable for certain applications.
 The complexity of a business and its current environment as well as desiring a slower speed of change factor into the decision to deploy in a hybrid scenario.